2,000 IU, 1 fl. oz. (29.57 ml)

 Your favorite Life Extension® products can be delivered to you automatically.
 Just look for the “AutoShip” button.
 Select AutoShip, and choose your preferred ship-out date.
 It's that easy!

 Vitamin D3 can be synthesized by humans in the skin upon exposure to ultraviolet-B (UVB) radiation from sunlight.
-But, due to the winter season, weather conditions, and sun screen usage, the body’s ability to produce optimal vitamin D levels may be inhibited.1 These factors point to the value of taking a daily vitamin D supplement.
+But due to the winter season, weather conditions, and sun block, the body’s ability to produce optimal vitamin D levels may be inhibited.
+These factors point to the value of taking a daily vitamin D supplement — and Life Extension now offers a convenient, mint-flavored liquid vitamin D formula!

-Vitamin D has long provided significant support for healthy bone density.2-7 However, scientists have also validated the critical role that vitamin D plays in regulating healthy cell division and differentiation, and its profound effects on human immunity.8-15 These findings link a deficiency of vitamin D to a host of common age-related problems.
+Vitamin D has long provided significant support for healthy bone density.1-6 However; scientists have also validated the critical role that vitamin D plays in regulating healthy cell division and differentiation, and its profound effects on human immunity.7-14 These findings link a deficiency of vitamin D to a host of common age-related problems.

 |Dosage and Use|